-We help real estate investors in North Carolina & New Jersey get the information they need.
+We help real estate investors in The USA get the information they need.
 Knowledge is power and those who understand the numbers best, win at investing in real estate.
 As an investor, there may be no more important factor in the success of your business than your ability to run the numbers.
-Whether you work alongside a mentor or go it on your own, here are 5 formulas North Carolina & New Jersey real estate investors need to know.
+Whether you work alongside a mentor or go it on your own, here are 5 formulas The USA real estate investors need to know.

 The One Percent Rule

 This formula is used by The USA real estate investors to calculate how much of the investment cost that the rent will cover.
 This is something an investor needs to know prior to purchasing the property, to ensure that they won’t be losing money on the investment, and that they are at least breaking even monthly.
 If they aren’t, the rent will need to be increased accordingly.
 By knowing this formula, you can determine if the rent required to cover the investment falls in line with the average rent on comparable rentals in the area.
 In order to perform this calculation, multiply the purchase price, plus the total of the estimated repairs, by one percent to determine your base monthly rent.

 While the gross rent multiplier is one of the important formulas The USA real estate investors need to know.
 This is a simplified way to analyze the value of a property without a full analysis, helping investors compare buildings and provides a rough estimate of the value of the real estate.
 This number must be used as a comparative and only provides a part of the overall picture of the potential of the property.